mars0i/masonclj/doc/properties.md

 `defagent` defines a defrecord type and a corresponding factory
 function:

-1. `defagent` will defind the defrecord type with the name given by the `agent-type` argument, and with field names specified in the `fields` argument (a sequence), plus an additional initial field named `circled$`.
+1. `defagent` will define the defrecord type with the name given by the `agent-type` argument, and with field names specified in the `fields` argument (a sequence), plus an additional initial field named `circled$`.
 This can be used to track whether an agent is circled in the GUI.

-2. `defagent` defines a special factory function, named with the defrecord type name prefixed by "- ->", that accepts  arguments for the fields specified in `defagent`'s `fields` argument, passing them to the usual "->" factory function.
+2. `defagent` defines a special factory function, named with the defrecord type name prefixed by "-->", that accepts  arguments for the fields specified in `defagent`'s `fields` argument, passing them to the usual "->" factory function.
 The "-->" factory function but will also initialize the `circled$` field to `(atom false)`, so by default